yaz008/EspTools-deprecated/README.md

 Replace `[python]` with the full path to your Python 3.12 interpreter and `[main]` with the full path to the `src\main.py` file within the cloned esptools directory

-Restart Espanso or reload its configs to ensure that the new match is loaded

 **Check the installation:** Type `:esptools` in any text field.
 If everything is set up correctly, it should be replaced with `Hello, EspTools!`

 ## Usage